sparkframework/spark/README.md

 Controllers make your app actually do things.
-Controllers go into the `controllers/` directory in your application, and are best generated by the `generate-controller` task.
+Controllers go into the `controllers/` directory in your application, and are best generated by the `generate controller` command.

-    % spark generate:controller user
+    % spark.phar generate controller user

 Each controller consists of actions.
 Each action is a public method of the controller class.